adamrossnelson/StataIPEDSAll/README.md

 ### Suggested Naming Convention

-When prompted for a log file name suggested name is `IPEDS InstChar 02 to 16.log` which will produce `IPEDS DirInfo 02 to 16.dta` at the location you specify.
+When prompted for a log file name suggested name is `IPEDS InstChar 02 to 16.log` which will produce `IPEDS InstChar 02 to 16.dta` at the location you specify.
 (Update year reference as needed).